 Simulation Bridge Dynamic Self-Weight Stress Analysis

 Here we present a simulation of a bridge considering a dynamic self-weight stress analysis.
-The bridge in this article is modelled as a linear elastic material and Hook's law is valid.
+The bridge in this article is modelled as a linear elastic material and Hooke's law is valid.
 The computation starts with an initial geometry created within the CAD software.
 Due to its self-weight the bridge starts to deform.
 Because the deformations are large, the motion and the acceleration of the bridge cannot be neglected in comparison infinitesimal strain theory.
 So, Newton laws are valid here and the force applied to a body produces a proportional acceleration and a time dependent consideration is required, of course.

 Even we used a linear elastic material in this case study, NOGRID software can compute viscoelastic materials as well.
 Unlike purely elastic bodies, a viscoelastic material has an elastic component and a viscous component.
 The viscosity of a viscoelastic material gives the body a strain rate dependence on time.
 Purely elastic materials do not dissipate energy when a load is applied and then removed.
 However, a viscoelastic material dissipates energy when a load is applied and then removed.
 Viscoelastic behavior has elastic and viscous components modeled as linear combinations of springs and dashpots, respectively.
 Each model differs in the arrangement of these elements.
 The elastic components can be modeled as springs of elastic constant E, given the formula: